Walid from Tunisia is 37 years old. He went to Germany in search of a better income but returned home disillusioned after around 18 months.

 For people like Walid, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH set up an advice centre in Tunis in 2017 on behalf of the German Federal Ministry for Economic Cooperation and Development – the German-Tunisian Centre for Jobs, Migration and Reintegration.
 The centre provides free information and advice on job prospects in Tunisia.

 It works closely with the Tunisian Employment Agency, offering advisory services that complement the support already available.
 Besides finding out about job opportunities on the Tunisian labour market, people can also obtain advice on GIZ’s training courses and on the requirements for regular migration and the risks of irregular migration.
-By the end of October 2020, more then 2,400 people had been advised in advice centres and many others had received insight into these topics from career fairs and information events held at universities, for example.
+By the end of January 2021, more than 2,600 people had been advised in advice centres and many others had received insight into these topics from career fairs and information events held at universities, for example.